xuankimtran/docs-1/pages/katalon-analytics/docs/kt_kobiton_integration.md

 > Requirements:
 >
-> You have created a Script Repository for Kobiton's tests on Katalon TestOps.
+> You have created a Script Repository on Katalon TestOps.
 See: [Upload Test Scripts to a Script Repository](https://docs.katalon.com/katalon-analytics/docs/code-repo.html).

 After creating a Script Repository, you can schedule test runs with a Kobiton device by configuring the advanced settings in the **Schedule Test Runs** dialog.
 See: [Schedule Test Runs](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#advanced-settings).